square/mobile-payments-sdk-android/README.md

 This is a sample application for building with the Square [Mobile Payments SDK](https://developer.squareup.com/docs/mobile-payments-sdk) on Android.
 It creates a simple application that demonstrates installing, initializing, and authorizing the SDK, as well as taking a $1.00 payment with the Sandbox mock reader.
 To get started, clone this repo and follow the steps below.

-> For more detailed steps on adding the SDK to your application, please see the [long form documentation](https://developer.squareup.com/docs/mobile-payments-sdk/android).
+> For more detailed steps on adding the SDK to your application, please see the [longform documentation](https://developer.squareup.com/docs/mobile-payments-sdk/android).

 <img src="./images/main_screen.png" width=200>